-Key points: Experts warn parents talking about diets can negatively influence children's eating habitsA dietitian says she is seeing children as young as five restricting food intakeCalls to a national eating disorder hotline increased by 60 per cent during 2020.
+Key points: Experts warn parents talking about diets can negatively influence children's eating habitsA dietitian says she is seeing children as young as five restricting food intakeCalls to a national eating disorder hotline increased by 60 per cent during 2020 Gold Coast paediatric dietitian Lyza Norton said she has seen increasing numbers of young children with concerns about eating, and children as young as 11 years of age presenting with full eating disorders such as anorexia nervosa.
 Australia urged by 31 countries at UN meeting to raise age of criminal responsibility.
 More than two dozen countries have pressured Australia to raise the age of criminal responsibility at a United Nations meeting overnight.

 Key points: Indigenous children are over-represented in the Australian justice systemAboriginal legal services have called for immediate action following the international pressureMost Australian jurisdictions are yet to implement changes to the age of criminal responsibility Canada, France, Germany, Venezuela and Norway were among the 31 UN member states to call on Australia to raise the age, in what advocates said was an escalation in international pressure relating to this issue.
+The minimum age of criminal responsibility in Australia is 10.
+In 2019, the UN Committee on the Rights of the Child recommended 14 years as the minimum age.
 Tasmania's child protection services lets vulnerable children as young as 10 choose where to live, data shows.
 The Greens have accused Tasmania's child protection service of leaving vulnerable young people "high and dry" as new data reveals children as young as 10, who are known to the system, are allowed to choose where they live.

 Key points: Young people are not eligible for residential or foster care after the age of 18 in most states and territoriesIn Western Australia, 14 young people are in a trial with care extended until the age of 21Victoria will raise the age of eligibility for out-of-home care to 21 on January 1 "I remember there was a lot of people, a lot of badges, a lot of white cars, a lot of flash offices that we were put into and had to play with certain toys while adults spoke," she said.
 Coronavirus is causing a rare inflammatory syndrome in some US children but pushing case for mask wearing remains difficult.
 Kale Wuthrich watched doctors surround his son Cooper in the emergency room, giving him fluids through IV tubes, running a battery of tests and trying to stabilise him.